 During construction, verification of the predicted settlement and building damage assessment results will be carried out using actual monitoring data measured on site.
-The results of the verification re-analysis shall be communicated back to the design and site teams so that modifications to the construction methods and/or the protection and mitigation measures can be made if appropriate.
-Additionally instrumentation and monitoring arrays will be installed to greenfield site areas encountered early on in the tunnel drive to enable the predicted settlements and impacts to be validated against actual settlement before tunnel construction proceeds beneath the taxiways and airport aprons.
+The results of the verification re-analysis will be communicated back to the design and site teams so that modifications to the construction methods and/or the protection and mitigation measures can be made if appropriate.

-(f) Action and contingency plans A pre-determined plan of action in response to recorded readings to ensure that action is taken before damage is incurred to buildings, structures, utilities and infrastructure or the stability of the works are placed at risk.
+(f) Action and Contingency Plans

+Pre-determined plans of action in response to recorded readings to ensure that action is taken before damage is incurred to buildings, structures, utilities and infrastructure or the stability of the works are placed at risk.
 The action and contingency plans shall be integrated with monitoring and construction plans.

-- (g) Particular mitigation and protection measures - (i) Highways
+- (g) Particular Mitigation and Protection Measures - (i) Highways

-Resurfacing of highways to restore highways to their original condition prior to the proposed scheme construction may be required.
+Resurfacing of highways and walkways to restore them to their original condition prior to Metro North construction may be required.
+In addition planned maintenance (re-surfacing) of highways in the vicinity of the stops during construction may be necessary.

-(ii) Airport hardstandings
+(ii) Buildings